GpxFix Blog

 Final Thoughts

-GpxFix lets you trim or reduce the Elapsed Time — but should be used thoughtfully.
+GpxFix lets you trim or reduce the Elapsed Time, but this should be used thoughtfully.
 If you’re editing data, ask yourself: Am I correcting a flaw, or am I rewriting reality?

 In most cases, transparency is key.
 If you adjust something, consider noting it in your activity description.
 The Strava community values authenticity, and so should you.